Flyingfish812/p2myth/docs/Cookbook/Wraith.md

 # Wraith

-Fun main, fun aura, fun zen.
+> Fun main, fun aura, fun zen.
 What more can you ask for?

+Author: Hi(Phase)

 ## Basics